 If you have an easily stimulated dog, fireworks might be a sensory overload for them.

 If you have a dog that gets easily stressed, they might want to sit this one out.
-It’s best to put your pooch in a safe environment rather than out in an insecure situation.
+It’s best to put your pup in a safe environment rather than in an insecure situation.

 How to Help an Anxious Dog

-If you’re at home and you can still hear the crashes and booms outside—your dog is probably still frantic.
-So, here are some different methods you can use to calm your dog before or during the big show.
+If you’re at home and you can still hear the crashes and booms outside, your dog is probably still frantic.
+So, here are different methods that you can use to calm your dog before or during the big show.

 Get Plenty of Exercise Beforehand